adam-poulton/slashdiablo-maphack/tools/captures/README.md

 stat list, and a sample of the rest.
 Rules are kept whole, because leaving one out would renumber the others and change every decision that names one.

-Re-running replaces both files, so folding in a later capture means passing all of them at once.
+Re-running replaces all three files, so folding in a later capture means passing every capture at once.